- Main purpose of SLRUs

 As this buttondown blog post (“Notes on some PostgreSQL implementation details”)2 describes, the tuple (row version) header has a small fixed size.
 The MultiXact id replaces the transaction id using the same size identifier (but a different one), to keep the tuple header size small (as opposed to adding another identifier).

-Transaction IDs and Multixact IDs are both represented as a unsigned 32-bit integer, meaning it’s possible to store a max of around ~4 billion values.
-We can get the current tranaction id value by running select pg_current_xact_id();
+Transaction IDs and MultiXact IDs are both represented as a unsigned 32-bit integer, meaning it’s possible to store a max of around ~4 billion values (See: Transactions and Identifiers.
+We can get the current transaction id value by running select pg_current_xact_id();

 .